-I’m a poet living in Manhattan, author of the chapbook Portraits in G Minor, Folded Word Press (2017).
-My poetry is forthcoming in Fence and has appeared in Apogee, Huizache, and LiveMag!, among other journals.
-As Spanish Editor, I assisted in bringing Pablo Neruda’s first book, Crepusculario, for the first time into English as Book of Twilight (Copper Canyon Press, 2017).
-Through the City of Sacramento’s Del Paso Words & Walls Project, one of my poems went on a public mural.
-My work has been supported by New York University, the New York Foundation for the Arts, The Center for Book Arts, and Squaw Valley Writers Workshop.
+I’m a poet living in New York’s Upper East Side since 2013, author of Portraits in G Minor, Folded Word Press (2017).
+My poetry has appeared in The Literary Review, Fence, Apogee, Huizache, and LiveMag!, among other journals.
+As Spanish Editor, I assisted in bringing Pablo Neruda’s initial book, Crepusculario, for the first time into English as, Book of Twilight (Copper Canyon Press, 2017).
+My work has been supported by New York University, the New York Foundation for the Arts, The Center for Book Arts, and The Community of Writers Workshop.

-Born in Ciudad de México and raised in León, Guanajuato, I emigrated with my family to Sacramento at age 13.
-After studying literature & philosophy at UC Berkeley, I worked for several years in Northern California.
-I served as board member of the Sacramento Poetry Center and Los Escritores del Nuevo Sol for five years before moving to New York City to acquire a Masters in Fine Arts in creative writing at New York University.
-I have served as poetry editor of Washington Square Review and OccuPoetry, and have taught creative writing at NYU, the Cooper Union, Dream Charter School, and Wingspan Arts.
-As of 2019, I am an organizer with Office Hours, an organization which offers poetry workshops, readings, and craft classes to poets of color, LGTB+, and women-identified.
+Born in Mexico City and raised in Leon, Guanajuato, I immigrated with my family to Sacramento, California at age 13.
+After studying literature and philosophy at UC Berkeley, I worked for several years in Northern California, in collections, rental-car, tenants-rights non-profit, a public library, and the family business: a card-room.
+I served as board member of the Sacramento Poetry Center and Los Escritores del Nuevo Sol for five years before moving to New York City to acquire a Masters of Fine Arts in creative writing at New York University.
+I have served as poetry editor of Washington Square and OccuPoetry, and have taught creative writing at NYU, the Cooper Union, Dream Charter School, and Wingspan Arts.
+As of 2023, I am poetry editor at 128 Lit and am a full time father, living with my partner of 18 years.